naimaoun2-dev/ALLM-Project/README.md

    - `user`: Information provided by users
    - `internet`: Information retrieved from internet (placeholder)
 4. **User Document Input**: If the database doesn't have information, users can provide it and it's saved with metadata `info_type: user`
+5. **Restaurant Lookup (Overpass API)**: Ask for restaurants near any city and the app queries OpenStreetMap's Overpass API for live results
-5. **Source Indication**: When information is retrieved, the system indicates the info type (db/user/internet)
+6. **Source Indication**: When information is retrieved, the system indicates the info type (db/user/internet)
-6. **Download Functionality**: Export chat history as PDF or Excel
+7. **Download Functionality**: Export chat history as PDF or Excel
-7. **Admin Panel**: Password-protected admin panel with 3 login attempts and 30-second lockout
+8. **Admin Panel**: Password-protected admin panel with 3 login attempts and 30-second lockout
-8. **Beautiful Outputs**: Formatted and beautified responses
+9. **Beautiful Outputs**: Formatted and beautified responses

 ## Setup